-Driving motor vehicles to school in the state of Iowa is a privilege and not a right.
+Driving motor vehicles to school in the State of Iowa is a privilege and not a right.
 The parking areas are for the convenience of students and patrons alike.
 It is a privilege to drive a private vehicle to school and use the parking facilities provided.

 - Students wishing to park on campus will be required to register their vehicle in the office and receive a parking permit which must be displayed from the rearview mirror. - Due to limited parking, students on a School Permit will be required to park east of the stadium in the gravel parking lot.
 Students will still be required to display their parking permit. - The south parking lot is reserved for staff and student parking who hold regular driver's licenses.
 Students should refrain from parking behind the school building during regular school hours unless required to do so because of a class. - Exhibition, hazardous, or careless driving by students entering, leaving, or in the parking areas is prohibited.
 Students who engage in this behavior will lose their parking privileges on campus for a minimum of one week.
 Additional violations of this expectation will result in longer loss of parking privileges. - Driving carelessly or recklessly on campus or on NE Poplar is prohibited; many students use the crossings and sidewalks to get to and from school.
 Students who engage in this behavior will lose their parking privileges on campus for a minimum of one week.
-Additional violations of this expectation will result in longer loss of parking privileges. - Students should only park in designated parking spaces and should not park in front of the gym. school, paved spots in front of North Elementary, or on the circle drive. - Regardless of parking location all students will need to enter and exit through the main secondary school doors. - Students are not to go to the parking area during the school day unless approved by the principal or designee. - Students who do not park legally in the parking lot may have their vehicle ticketed, driving privileges revoked, or their vehicle towed from school property.
+Additional violations of this expectation will result in longer loss of parking privileges. - Students who choose to park on campus will not be allowed to loiter in the parking lot before or after school.
+Students must park their vehicle and immediately enter the building.
+Students who repeatedly loiter in the parking lot before or after school will have their parking privileges suspended or revoked - Students should only park in designated parking spaces and should not park in front of the gym. school, paved spots in front of North Elementary, or on the circle drive. - Regardless of parking location all students will need to enter and exit through the main secondary school doors. - Students are not to go to the parking area during the school day unless approved by the principal or designee. - Students who do not park legally in the parking lot may have their vehicle ticketed, driving privileges revoked, or their vehicle towed from school property.